VeronikaFilippova/ASP.NET_TeamProject_CozyHouse/README.md

 Additionally, the application provides an opportunity for regular users to post profiles of stray animals that need a home, contributing to the solution of the stray animal problem.

 ## Features
 - **Animal Shelter Owners** can create and manage profiles for animals available for adoption.
+Can delete User accounts.
 - **Users** can browse available animal profiles and submit adoption requests.
+User can also post profiles of animals needing a home.
-- **Public users** can also post profiles of animals needing a home.
+- **Guest** can browse available animal profiles.

 ## Use Case Diagram
 ![Use Case Diagram](Assets/CozyHouse_UseCase_English_V2.png)